padamaranagen/Node.js/streams/README.md

 Now open output.txt created in your current directory and verify the following content available in output.txt file.

 Node.js is a very powerful JavaScript-based framework/platform built on Google Chrome JavaScript V8 Engine.

+# Piping streams

+Piping is a mechanism where we provide output of one stream as the input to another stream.
+It is normally used to get data from one stream and to pass output of that stream to another stream.
+There is no limit on piping operations.
+Now we'll show a piping example for reading from one file and writing it to another file.

+Create a js file named "3.piping-streams.js" which has the following code:

+var fs = require("fs"); </br>

+// Create a readable stream</br>
+var readerStream = fs.createReadStream('input.txt');</br>

+// Create a writable stream</br>
+var writerStream = fs.createWriteStream('output.txt');</br>

+// Pipe the read and write operations</br>
+// read input.txt and write data to output.txt</br>
+readerStream.pipe(writerStream);</br>

+console.log("Program Ended");</br>

+Now run the 3.piping-streams.js to see the result:
+C:\nodejs-world\streams>node 3.piping-streams.js

+Verify the Output
+Program Ended

+Open output.txt created in your current directory and verify the following content available in output.txt file.

+Node.js is a very powerful JavaScript-based framework/platform built on Google Chrome's JavaScript V8 Engine.
+It is used to develop I/O intensive web applications like video streaming sites, single-page applications, and other web applications.
+Node.js is open source, completely free, and used by thousands of developers around the world.